CannerCMS/docs.canner.io/docs/schema-page-tags.md

 **Properties**

 - keyName
-- graphql: The graphsql string to fetch the data
+- graphql: The graphql string to fetch the data
 - getValue: Get the vaule from fetched data
 - uiParams: For more detailed UI settings
   - formatter: Format the value for the final view